bootprint/bootprint/doc/config.md

 When using Bootprint from the command line, you can provide a file with configuration options.
-The configuration options override the default-options of the module that you specify in the **&lt;spec>** command-line-parameter.
+The configuration options override the default-options of the module that you specify in the **&lt;module>** command-line-parameter.
 This means, by providing a config-file, you can alter the behaviour defined in this module.
 You can provide alternative styles or different contents.

-The configuration file is a JavaScript file that exports an object matching [this extended JSON-schema](./configuration-schema.json).
+The configuration file is a JavaScript-file that exports an object matching [this extended JSON-schema](./configuration-schema.json).

 When using Bootprint's JavaScript-API, the same format can be passed to the